 The innate and adaptive immune systems

-The fights germs and foreign substances on the skin, in the tissues of the body and in bodily fluids such as blood.
-The is made up of two parts: the innate, (general) and the adaptive (specialized) .
+The immune system fights germs on the skin, in the tissues of the body, and in bodily fluids such as blood.
+It is made up of the innate (general) and the adaptive (specialized) .
 These two systems work closely together and take on different tasks.

 The innate immune system: Fast and general effectiveness

-The innate is the body's first line of defense against germs entering the body.
-It responds in the same way to all germs and foreign substances, which is why it is sometimes referred to as the "nonspecific" .
-It acts very quickly: For instance, it makes sure that that have entered the skin through a small wound are detected and destroyed on the spot within a few hours.
-The innate has only limited power to stop germs from spreading, though.
+The innate is the body's first line of defense against intruders.
+It responds in the same way to all germs and foreign substances, which is why it is sometimes referred to as the "non-specific" .
+It acts very quickly – for instance, it makes sure that that have entered the skin through a small wound are detected and destroyed on the spot within a few hours.
+But the innate can’t always stop germs from spreading.

 Protection offered by the skin and mucous membranes

-All outer and inner surfaces of the human body a key part of the innate .
-The closed surface of the skin and of all mucous membranes already forms a physical barrier against germs, which protects them from entering.
-Additionally, chemical substances like acid, enzymes or mucus prevent bacteria and viruses from gaining a foothold.
-Movements created, for example, by hair-like structures in the (cilia) or bowel muscles stop germs from settling in the body.
-Tear fluid, sweat and urine (which flushes the organs of the urinary tract) have a similar effect.
+All outer and inner surfaces of the human body are a key part of the innate .
+The closed surface of the skin and mucous membranes already forms a physical barrier that stops germs from entering.
+On top of that, substances like acid, enzymes and mucus prevent bacteria and viruses from growing.
+Certain movements in the body also stop germs from settling – for example, movements of hair-like structures (cilia) in the lungs or movements of the bowel muscles.
+Some fluids in the body have a similar effect – including tear fluid, sweat and urine (which flushes the organs of the urinary system).

-Protection offered by the immune system cells (defense cells) and proteins
+Protection offered by immune system cells and proteins

 What happens during an inflammation?

-When a part of the skin is infected, cells move to the area or cells that are already there are activated.
-Specific cells release substances into the immediate area that make the blood vessels wider and more permeable.
-This causes the area around the to swell, heat up and redden, and inflammation results.
-A fever may develop as well.
-Then the blood vessels expand further and even more cells arrive.
+If, for example, an area of skin becomes infected, cells spring into action – either by moving to the area or by being activated locally.
+Certain cells of the release substances to make the blood vessels wider and more “leaky.”
+This causes the area around the to swell, become warm and turn red – visible signs of the inflammation that has developed.
+A fever may develop too.
+Then the blood vessels get wider and even more cells arrive to fight the .

-Certain proteins (enzymes) are also activated to help in the immune response (see below).
+Certain proteins known as enzymes are also activated to help defend the body (see below).

-Bacteria or viruses that enter the body can be stopped right away by scavenger cells (phagocytes).
-Scavenger cells are special kinds of white blood cells (leukocytes).
-These cells enclose germs and "digest" them.
-The remains of these germs move to the surface of the scavenger cells to be detected by the adaptive .
+Bacteria or viruses that enter the body can be stopped right away by phagocytes, also known as scavenger cells.
+These special white blood cells (leukocytes) enclose germs and "digest" them, making them harmless.
+The remains of the germs move to the surface of the phagocytes, where they can be detected by the adaptive .

-There are also other types of cells that release substances to kill and various germs.
-Both germs and body tissue and cells die and decay during an response.
-Their remains form pus, a yellowish fluid.
+There are also other types of cells that release substances to kill and other germs.
+But it’s not only the germs that die – tissue cells and cells die and break down too.
+Together, their remains form a yellowish fluid called pus.

 The role of proteins

 Several proteins (enzymes) help the cells of the innate .
-A total of nine different enzymes activate one another in a process similar to a chain reaction: One enzyme in the first stage alerts several enzymes of the second stage, each of which again activates several enzymes of the third stage, and so on.
-This allows responses to escalate very quickly.
+A total of nine different enzymes activate each other in a kind of chain reaction: One enzyme in the first stage alerts several enzymes in a second stage, each of which activates several enzymes in a third stage, and so on.
+This allows the immune response to grow stronger very quickly.

 The tasks of these enzymes include: